eliteraspberries/fftresize/README.rst

 FFTresize consists of a package and a script.

-To install these from the source code:
+To install these from the source code,

 ::

-    gunzip < FFTresize-0.4.tar.gz | tar -xf -
+    gunzip < FFTresize-0.4.1.tar.gz | tar -xf -
-    cd FFTresize-0.4/
+    cd FFTresize-0.4.1/
     python setup.py install

-or with pip:
+or with pip,

 ::